mgastonportillo/nvchad-config/README.md

 ### Features:

 - Supports NvChad v2.5
-- Target OS: WSL2 (Windows 11) - To use on Linux, comment out clipboard in the g table at `lua/options.lua` and make sure you have something like xclip installed
+- Target OS: WSL2 (to use on Linux you'd need to apply some manual changes)
 - Modularised setup of plugins and configurations
+- Scripting with Bash, Lua and Toml as smooth as it gets
+- Web development with JS/TS, React and Astro **fully covered** (don't ask for Angular)
+- Git integrated using Gitsigns, DiffView, Telescope and VimFugitive
+- Markdown Preview with live changes in browser
+- Rounded borders as a priority over sharp borders

-- Pair with Wezterm using
+> Pair with Wezterm using
   <a href="https://github.com/mgastonportillo/wezterm-config">my Wezterm
   configuration</a> for a smoother experience
-- Scripting with Bash, Lua and Toml as smooth as it gets
-- Development with C, Go, Haskell, Python, Javascript/Typescript and React **fully covered**
-- Many Web Dev tools included: Linter and formatters for JSON, Markdown, SASS, etc.
-- Currently figuring out Rust setup
-- Git integrated using Gitsigns, DiffView and VimFugitive
-- Markdown Preview with live changes in browser

 <hr>